kpsdev1/Treats-Sweet-Shop/README.md

 ### Footer
 - The footer is found at the bottom of every page and responsive for tablet and mobile too.
-- There are icon links to the business Instagram and Facebook page(please note these may have been removed byy facebook when you are reading this as they tend to remove fake pages).
+- There are icon links to the business Instagram and Facebook page(please note these may have been removed by Facebook when you are reading this as they tend to remove inactive pages).
-- Beneath this is an input box where the user enter their email address, which will allow them to suscribe to the shops newsletter
+- Beneath this is an input box where the user can enter their email address, which will allow them to suscribe to the shops newsletter
 - The background is also light grey like the Navigation bar.

 ![footer](readme-docs/images/footer.jpg)